uwspstar/FullStack/CSharp/IEnumerable/readme.md

 # IEnumerable
 - https://jeremybytes.blogspot.com/2012/05/next-please-closer-look-at-ienumerable.html
+- use "foreach" with a string type, it works!
+This is because the string class in .NET implements IEnumerable<char>.

 ### IEnumerable<T> Interface
 - only contains 1 method (well, technically two methods that do almost the same thing):
 ```